What is epithelial tissue? Full Information

 Tubular glands – These are tubular, hence they are called tubular glands.

-Alveolar glands – These are alveolar in shape, hence they are called alveolar glands.
+Alveolar glands are alveolar in shape; hence, they are called alveolar glands.

 What is a cell junction?

-You know what a cell is and the meaning of junction is joint, that is, in which way two neighboring cells can join together, this is called cell junction.
+You know what a cell is, and the meaning of junction is joint.
+Two adjacent cells can join together, which is called a cell junction.

 How many types of cell junctions?